gridcoin-community/Gridcoin-Site/Wiki/Testnet.md

           there's not a standard type of build for MacOS as of the time of writing

+5. Get Testnet Coins
+    * Testnet coins can be gotten from various users on `#testnet` on Slack.
+      Ask on that channel and give a testnet address for users to send coins to.

 # The Config File
 **Make sure to change the `CHANGE_ME` value to something unique** (don't copy this line into the config)